State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Approaches

 \subsection{Stateful Baseline}

-We employed an LSTM controller network \cite{Hochreiter1997} as a baseline in our experiments.
-An LSTM is stateful and thus enables the DNC to compute the output not only based on the input and the memory matrix but also based on the controller's state.
-We provide here the definition of the LSTM as used in our work:
+An LSTM controller network \cite{Hochreiter1997} was employed as a baseline.
+As an LSTM is stateful, the controller could compute the DNC output by considering its current state in addition to the input and the memory matrix.
+The LSTM was defined as:

 where $\sigma$ is the logistic sigmoid function, and $\mathbf{i}_t$, $\mathbf{f}_t$, $\mathbf{o}_t$, $\mathbf{c}_t$, and $\mathbf{h}_t \in \mathbb{R}^H$ are the input gate, forget gate, output gate, cell state, and hidden state vectors, respectively, at time $t$. $\mathbf{W}_i$, $\mathbf{W}_f$, $\mathbf{W}_o$, $\mathbf{W}_c \in \mathbb{R}^{H \times (X + RW)}$, and $\mathbf{b}_i$, $\mathbf{b}_f$, $\mathbf{b}_o$, $\mathbf{b}_c \in \mathbb{R}^H$ are trainable weight matrices and bias vectors, respectively, and are referred to as $\theta$ in this work.